cjtinant/FFA_regional-skew/README.md

 locations.
 Covariates include climate normals, terrain characteristics, and site location variables.

-## Current Objective
+## Goals and Objective

-The primary goal of this phase is to explain spatial variation in station skew — the log-Pearson Type III skew coefficient estimated at individual stream gages — using a set of numeric covariates derived
+The primary goal of this phase is to explain spatial variation in station skew — the log-Pearson Type III skew coefficient estimated at individual stream gages — using a set of numeric covariates derived from data related to: Ecological Regions (Ecoregions), Location, Climate, Topography, Watershed Characteristics, Land Cover Characteristics.
-from:

-- Climate normals (precipitation and temperature)

-- Terrain data (elevation and slope)

-- Site location (latitude and longitude)

 ## Layout of Analysis